ali-moradi-design/it-logger3/README.md

 ITLogger
 React app to track IT department tasks and issues.
-Uses JSON-Server as a mock backend.
-This is part of my React course on Udemy
+Uses JSON-Server as a mock backend

 Usage
 npm install